-This is a non-degree program for graduate students who are currently enrolled in or have completed the M.A. in Applied Theatre at Creative Arts Team (CAT)/School of Professional Studies (SPS) CUNY or an equivalent degree, who wish to be initially certified in Theatre, or for those who hold an MFA in theatre performance or related area.
+Initial Certification in Theatre for graduate students who are currently enrolled in, or have completed the M.A. in Applied Theatre at Creative Arts Team (CAT)/School of Professional Studies (SPS) CUNY or an equivalent degree, who wish to be initially certified in theatre, or for those who hold an MFA in theatre performance or related area.
+These students do not currently hold any certification.

-Prerequisite:

-EDCE 9700C: Fundamentals of Teaching Theatre
+\Pre-Requisite: EDCE 3700C Fundamentals of Teaching Theatre